skmuktadir/beach-swimmer-safety-ai-sensor-review/README.md

 ## 📚 Paper Collection

-Our systematic review identified **145 relevant papers**, and after applying PRISMA guidelines, **136 peer-reviewed studies** were included in the final analysis.
+Our systematic review identified 145 relevant papers, of which 136 peer-reviewed studies were included in accordance with PRISMA guidelines.

 ### Search Process
 - **Initial records**: 2,727 papers